kiliankoe/vvo/README.md

 # 🚏VVO

-This is a list of API endpoints, libraries, apps, tools and anything else that's available to access data in the [Verkehrsverbund Oberelbe](https://www.vvo-online.de/de) network.
-This includes the [Dresdner Verkehrsbetriebe](https://www.dvb.de/de-de/).
+This is a comprehensive list of API endpoints, libraries, apps, tools and resources for accessing public transportation data in the [Verkehrsverbund Oberelbe](https://www.vvo-online.de/de) (VVO) network, which includes the [Dresdner Verkehrsbetriebe](https://www.dvb.de/de-de/) (DVB).

+This repository serves as the primary community resource for Dresden transit API documentation, containing reverse-engineered specifications, links to client libraries, and a comprehensive ecosystem overview.

 This document is inspired by [derhuerst/vbb-modules](https://github.com/derhuerst/vbb-modules).

 Got any more info, details, links?
 Please don't hesitate to open an issue and/or PR 🙃

+## 📚 Documentation Overview

+- **[API Comparison Guide](documentation/api-comparison.md)** - Feature matrix and selection guide for choosing the right API
+- **[Widget API](documentation/widgets.md)** - Simple GET-based API for departure monitors
+- **[WebAPI](documentation/webapi.md)** - JSON REST API used by mobile apps
+- **[TRIAS API](documentation/trias.md)** - Official XML-based API following European standards
+- **[GTFS Data](documentation/gtfs.md)** - Standard transit data format with static and real-time feeds

+## ⚖️ Legal Information

+**EU Open Data Requirements**: Under EU Regulation 2017/1926, transit data must be made available in machine-readable formats.
+VVO complies through various APIs and data formats.

+**Usage Terms**:
+- **Widget API**: Non-commercial use only, fair use policy applies
+- **WebAPI**: No official terms, use respectfully
+- **TRIAS**: Official API, commercial use allowed with agreement
+- **GTFS**: Licensed under CC BY-SA 4.0 or DL-DE-BY 2.0

+For commercial applications or high-volume usage, contact VVO at opendata@vvo-online.de.

 ## Static Data